kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 * exec binaries of referenced KRM functions

 Here, configuration file means a non-kustomization yaml file.
-The command cannot run on `target`s that need the `--load-restrictor LoadRestrictionsNone` flag on `kustomize build`.
-The command only copies referenced files that reside inside `scope`.
+The command cannot run on `target`s that need the `--load-restrictor LoadRestrictionsNone` flag for `kustomize build`.
+Additionally, the command only copies referenced files that reside inside `scope`.
+Note that for the localization to occur, `scope` must contain `target` and naturally if `target` is remote, `scope` should be as well.
+The copied files sit under the same relative paths in `newDir` as those that their counterparts sit under in `scope`.

-The command localizes the copy of `target` at `newDir` by downloading all remote files that `target` references.
-Users do not have executable permission for downloaded exec binaries that KRM functions reference and for each such exec binary, the command will print a warning message to that effect.
+The command localizes the copy of `target` in `newDir` by downloading all remote files that `target` references.
+For each downloaded exec binary that KRM functions reference, the command removes users' executable permissions and prints a warning message to that effect.

 The command creates a new `localized-files` directory, next to the file that referenced the downloaded files, to hold said files.
 Inside `localized-files`, the downloads are located on path: